 3. Improve Heart Health

-One of the most powerful chia seeds health benefits is their ability to reduce inflammation and decrease several risk factors of heart disease.
+One of the most powerful effects is it ability to reduce inflammation and decrease several risk factors of heart disease, such as high cholesterol and blood pressure.
 Inflammation can put extra strain on blood vessels and is thought to contribute to heart disease along with a slew of other chronic conditions.

 4. Balance Blood Sugar

-Animal and human studies have found that adding them to a high-sugar diet prevented changes in blood sugar and lipid levels.
-What’s more, human studies have also found that adding chia seeds to white bread reduces the glycemic response to prevent spikes and crashes in blood sugar levels.
+Animal and human studies have found that adding them to a high-sugar diet helps prevent changes in blood sugar and lipid levels.
+What’s more, human studies have also found that adding these seeds to white bread reduces the glycemic response and can help prevent spikes and crashes in blood sugar levels.

 5. Boost Energy and Exercise Performance

 In fact, a study published in the Journal of Strength and Conditioning concluded that consuming chia seeds enhanced exercise performance for workouts that lasted 90 minutes the same way a sugar-laden sports drink would but without all the unhealthy sugar.
 In the study, half of the athletes drank 100 percent Gatorade, while the others consumed half Gatorade and half chia drink.

 6. Build Stronger Bones

 With about 99 percent of the calcium in your body stored in your bones, calcium serves an important role in maintaining bone strength and density.
 Manganese is also involved in bone metabolism, with studies showing that a deficiency in this key nutrient can impair bone resorption and decrease bone formation.

 7. Aid in Weight Loss

 One study published in the American Journal of Clinical Nutrition, for example, showed that increasing protein intake by just 15 percent of daily calories led to significant decreases in energy intake and appetite.
-Other research shows that following a high-protein diet rich in foods like chia seeds could reduce levels of ghrelin, the hormone responsible for stimulating hunger.
+Other research shows that chia may help reduce levels of ghrelin, the hormone responsible for stimulating hunger.